Scottish vowel length rule

-Exceptions can also exist for particular vowel phonemes, dialects, words, etc., some of which is discussed in greater detail below.
+Exceptions can also exist for particular vowel phonemes, dialects, words, etc., some of which are discussed in greater detail below.

 Phonemes

 The underlying phonemes of the Scottish vowel system (that is, in both Scottish Standard English dialects and Scots dialects) are as follows:

-★ = Vowels that definitively follow the Scottish Vowel Length Rule.
+★ = Vowels that definitively follow the Scottish vowel length rule.

 Rule specifics and exceptions

-The Scottish Vowel Length Rule affects all vowels except the always-short vowels 15 and 19 (/ɪ/ and /ʌ/) and, in many Modern Scots varieties, the always-long Scots-only vowels 8, 11, and 12 (here transcribed as /eː/, /iː/ and /ɔː/) that do not occur as phonemes separate from /e, i, ɔ/ in Scottish Standard English.
+The Scottish vowel length rule affects all vowels except the always-short vowels 15 and 19 (/ɪ/ and /ʌ/) and, in many Modern Scots varieties, the always-long Scots-only vowels 8, 11, and 12 (here transcribed as /eː/, /iː/ and /ɔː/) that do not occur as phonemes separate from /e, i, ɔ/ in Scottish Standard English.
 The further north a Scots dialect is from central Scotland, the more it will contain specific words that do not adhere to the rule.